PranY/jekyll-writer/about/index.md

 ## Welcome to Jekyll Writer
 Jekyll Writer is a simple Jekyll blogging theme with a responsive, mobile-first layout, stylish monochromatic design, and easy to read typography.
-You can view the theme and the code in my [Jekyll Writer GitHub] repository.
+You can view the code in my [Jekyll Writer GitHub] repository.

 ### Jekyll
 [Jekyll] is a powerful static website generator.
 It takes raw markup files and templates